Green

 Co-designing a green policy

-In partnership with the University of Galway a working group comprised of various festival collaborators will be assembled.
-Collaborators can be audience members, migrants, performers, venue and transport managers, restaurants and caterers, to name a few.
-The working group will examine the festivals' current operations, pinpoint areas for improvement, and formulate a green policy, which will be implemented to minimise the events' carbon footprints.
-It is also envisioned that the impact on empathy towards the connected challenges of climate change and migration will be measured.
+In partnership with the University of Galway a working group comprised of various festival collaborators was assembled.
+Collaborators where audience members, migrants, performers, venue and transport managers, restaurants and caterers, to name a few.
+The working group examined the festivals' current operations, pinpoint areas for improvement, and helped form a baseline on which the green policy was created.
+The green policy was later implemented to minimise the events' carbon footprints, as well as measuring the impact on empathy towards the connected challenges of climate change and migration through art and music.

 Carbon emissions modelling

 Accurate measurement of the Project's impact is crucial.
-This process will deliver precise estimates of the carbon reduction of the festivals, particularly focusing on travel, one of the highest generators of carbon emissions.
-This methodology ensures a more robust and accurate evaluation compared to standard online carbon calculators.
+This process delivered precise estimates of the carbon reduction of the festivals, particularly focusing on travel, one of the highest generators of carbon emissions.
+This methodology ensured a more robust and accurate evaluation compared to standard online carbon calculators.

 Behaviour change workshops

-Further engagement and education will be encouraged via Behaviour Change Workshops at each festival, which will foster dialogue about sustainable living and empathetic change in behaviour.
-By involving a wide cross-section of stakeholders, these forums will broaden the conversation on sustainability, climate change and migration and produce data for a comprehensive evaluation report.
+Further engagement and education was encouraged via Behaviour Change Workshops at each festival, which aimed to foster dialogue about sustainable living and empathetic change in behaviour.
+By involving a wide cross-section of stakeholders, these forums tried to broaden the conversation on sustainability, climate change and migration and to produce data for the comprehensive evaluation report.

 Report

-At the conclusion of the Project, a report will be compiled, encapsulating data from all four festivals and their respective experiences.
-This pooling of knowledge will promote continuous learning and improvement, ensuring that each festival can offer the best possible experience in the most sustainable manner.
+As the project has now concluded, both the Green Commitments and Research Report are available for download below.
+The report was compiled, encapsulating data from all four festivals and their respective experiences.
+This pooling of knowledge was chosen to promote continuous learning and improvement, ensuring that each festival could offer the best possible experience in the most sustainable manner.
 This initiative aims to lead by example, proving that sustainability, culture, and empathy can go hand-in-hand, delivering a transformative impact.

 Research Team